-Failure of the property owner or duly authorized representative to pay for the basic Real Property Tax and Special Education Fund upon expiration of the deadlines will subject the taxpayer to a penalty rate of 2% on the amount to be paid.
+Failure to pay for the basic Real Property Tax and Special Education Fund is subject to a rate of 2%.
 The local government treasurer may declare a property as delinquent for the failure of payment.

 What is Estate Tax?

 When a person dies, his properties are transferred to his heirs.
-In the Philippines, the process of transferring properties to the heirs of the decedent is subject to what we call the Estate Tax.
+In the Philippines, the process of transferring properties to the heirs of the decedent is subject to Estate Tax.
 The Bureau of Internal Revenue is responsible for managing the Estate Tax.

 Estate Tax must be filed or processed within (1) year from the death.
-The heirs or duly authorized representative therein must file for the estate tax return and pay the amount on BIR or its agencies.
+The heirs or duly authorized representative therein must file for the estate tax return.
+After that, they must pay the amount on BIR or its agencies.

 How to compute for the Estate Tax?